 Coverage scope ADLs + selected IADLs Full waiver service array Full CHOICES/ECF/KB service array

-The single biggest structural difference: MI Home Help is an entitlement, while every TN paid-caregiver pathway lives inside a capped program.
+The single biggest structural difference is not the hourly rate.
+Tennessee's TennCare-approved CD rates for personal care work ($18.31 average, $19.16 maximum in 2026) sit at or above Michigan's $17.13., The difference is access: MI Home Help is an entitlement, while every TN paid-caregiver pathway lives inside a capped program.
 A Tennessee family in the same situation as a Michigan family using Home Help may end up on a CHOICES waitlist for HCBS Group 2, even though both families would receive comparable services if the underlying program had open capacity.

 The Freedom for Family Caregiving Act (Public Chapter 182 of 2025, fully effective July 1, 2025) addressed part of that gap, it opened a parallel agency-employed pathway that didn't exist before.
 But it did not create a state-plan personal-care entitlement, so the underlying access constraint (CHOICES enrollment caps) remains.

-How Consumer Direction Works in Each TennCare Program
+How Tennessee Consumer Direction Medicaid Works in Each TennCare Program

 Each of the three programs has its own version of CD.
 They share CDTN as the FMS, share the EVV requirement, share most worker rules, but the eligible services and certain restrictions differ.